Have questions about your legal rights at work related to abortion, miscarriage, or stillbirth?

 The Americans with Disabilities Act (ADA) may also give you a right to take time off if your pregnancy termination or loss was due to a covered medical condition (for example, depression, lupus, preeclampsia, renal disease).
 The ADA applies only to employers with 15 or more employees, but most states have similar laws that cover smaller employers.
 For your state’s laws, visit https://www.workplacefairness.org/disability-discrimination-state-law.

 The state, city, or county where you work may require your employer to provide:

-- Family and medical leave: Some states may have laws that are like the national FMLA, but cover more employees.
+- Family and medical leave: Some states may have laws that are like the national FMLA (described above), but cover more employees.

 - Paid leave: Some states provide paid leave benefits, like short-term disability, for medical leave related to pregnancy or disability.

 - “Reasonable accommodations” for reasons related to pregnancy, which can include time off needed for abortion and pregnancy loss: Some states have laws that are like the national Pregnant Workers Fairness Act (described above), but apply to smaller employers.
 Visit pregnantatwork.org/pregnantemployees to learn about the laws where you work.

 Employer policies: some employers provide time off for health needs, and some employers have short-term disability insurance that provides income during time off for disability or pregnancy-related leave.